-Raw Food Dieters Are Most Likely Starving Their Brains
+Why Raw Food Dieters Are Starving Their Brains

 It's Not All One or the Other

-You know you need to cut out unhealthy fats, but you also need to include EFAs (Essential Fatty Acids) like fish oil, olive oil, flax seed oil, coconut oil, etc. You're doing your body and brain a favor with this trade off because not only will you reduce your sugar cravings but it will help in regulating hormones, which also help with weight maintenance, and as a result, your brain will tell your body it can quit eating because you're getting the nutrients you need.
+You know you need to cut out unhealthy fats, but you also need to include EFAs (Essential Fatty Acids) like fish oil, olive oil, flaxseed oil, etc. You're doing your body and brain a favor with this trade-off because not only will you reduce your sugar cravings but they help in regulating hormones, which also help with weight maintenance, and as a result, your brain will tell your body it can quit eating because you're getting the nutrients you need.
 When your brain doesn't get the healthy fats it needs, it's starving and you'll get cravings, most often for sugar.

 Insulin and Leptin Resistance

 Insulin resistance is the single biggest contributor to late-onset diabetes or Type 2 Diabetes.
 It simply means that your body is not responding well to the insulin that it produces to break down sugars to feed your cells.
 It takes more and more insulin to do the job correctly, therefore, you become "resistant."

 But did you know this also true with leptin, the fat burning hormone?
 It goes back to brain function.
 When your brain doesn't get the nutrients and fats it needs, it keeps sending hunger signals for you to keep eating, and so all the extra calories you don't burn are stored as fat on your body.
 Obese bodies usually have leptin levels that are quite high, but they are leptin resistant so leptin can't do its job effectively.